ControlSystemStudio/phoebus/app/alarm/Readme.md

 At minimum, state updates this always contain a "severity".

+The "latching" entry will only be present when an alarm that is configured to latch is actually latching, i.e. entering an alarm severity at which it will stay until acknowledged.

 The "mode" will contain "maintenance" while the alarm server is in maintenance mode.
 For normal operational mode, the "mode" tag is omitted.

-An example message that could appear in a state topic:
+Example messages that could appear in a state topic:

+    /path/to/pv :{"severity":"MAJOR","latching":true,"message":"LOLO","value":"0.0","time":{"seconds":123456789,"nano":123456789},"current_severity":"MAJOR","current_message":"LOLO"}
     /path/to/pv :{"severity":"MAJOR","message":"LOLO","value":"0.0","time":{"seconds":123456789,"nano":123456789},"current_severity":"MINOR","current_message":"LOW"}

+In this example, the first message is issued when the alarm latches to the MAJOR severity.
+The following update indicates that the PV's current severity dropped to MINOR, while the alarm severity, message, time and value continue to reflect the latched state.

 ________________
 - Command Topic: